5 dashboards that no production should be without

 More on the topic: Process Monitoring with Live Dashboards

-Status Quo: Manual KPI Recording with Excel
+Status Quo: Manual KPI Collection with Excel

-Maintaining dashboards with Excel (symbolic image)
+Maintaining Dashboards with Excel (Symbolic Image)

 Better Dashboards with ENLYZE